Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 - Hunter rolls for insight, gets a VERY strong feeling that the party must go there.

 **Travel**
 When the party leaves the city and heads to a direction, they run into a.pack of 5 wild desert Aurochs.
-Ensue combat.
+Ensue combat. [[Party vs Monsters]]

 If it looks like they will die, they get ex machina'd by the Hunter tribe that kill the remaining swines and offers help.
 Allusion to the fact that Daan is a former member.
 They are offered a place to stay and recover, and arrive at the tribe.